Are they really good? How to spot the people with false virtue

 Looking inward is crucial.
 By identifying the internal patterns that make you susceptible, you can begin to take action and liberate yourself from their emotional influence.

-“Good” people—who are often toxic underneath—may even enjoy hurting others because they feed off suffering to support their grandiose, false sense of self.
+“Good” people—who are often toxic people underneath—may even enjoy hurting others because they feed off suffering to support their grandiose, false sense of self.

 Once you begin your journey toward emotional freedom and break free from the chains of the System, you’ll naturally repel these types of individuals.
 And when you do have to interact with them—because sometimes we must—you won’t be affected by their toxicity.
 They may try to provoke you, but your grounded responses will neutralize their damaging energy.